zelanko/sql-docs.pt-br/docs/t-sql/language-elements/commit-transaction-transact-sql.md

 ## <a name="examples"></a>Exemplos

 ### <a name="a-committing-a-transaction"></a>A. Confirmando uma transação
-**Aplica-se a:** SQL Server, Banco de Dados SQL do Azure, SQL Data Warehouse do Azure e Parallel Data Warehouse
+**APLICA-SE A:** SQL Server, Banco de Dados SQL do Azure, SQL Data Warehouse do Azure e Parallel Data Warehouse

 O exemplo a seguir exclui um candidato a emprego.
 Ele usa o AdventureWorks.